2004matthews/Group-Project-2-MIST-4610/README.md

 - We used a stacked bar design to better display the counts for specific chemicals within companies.
 - A filter was added to only include 5 Chemical Names (Benzene, Estragole, Ethylene Glycol, Ethylene Oxide, Formaldehyde, Methanol, o-Phenylphenol, and Phenacetin).
 Filters for Chemical Name allow us to focus on specific subsets of the data.
 - A color code was added for these 5 chemicals listed above.
-3. Line Graph (Chemical Count Reporting Overtime Line Graph)
+3. Line Graph (Chemical Count Reporting Overtime)
 - Distinct counts of Chemical Ids plotted over time for each category to observe trends.
 - Filter was added to separate out certain Primary Categories if desired.
 - Color code was added by Primary Category.